BytesGalore/mod-no-hearthstone-cooldown/README.md

 # Description
 A module that simply skips the cooldown of the Hearthstone
 #### Features:
-- It resets the Hearthstone cooldown immediatly
+- It resets the Hearthstone cooldown immediately

 ### This module currently requires:
 - AzerothCore v4.0.0+